as87321234/AnsiNist2K/README.md

 ## Known Limitations

-* The AnsiNist2K Project works well if the Java VM run with -Dfile.encoding=ISO-8859-1 environment property.
+* The AnsiNist2K Project works well if the Java VM runs with -Dfile.encoding=ISO-8859-1 environment property.
 It is understood that this may not be suitable for all projects.
-Future releases will ensure that all file encoding are being supported.
+Future releases will ensure that all file encodings are being supported.

 ## Status
 Project is: _in progress_